Lori Vallow ‘manipulated’ Chad Daybell and Alex Cox to kill, says prosecutor

 “Lori Vallow is telling Alex Cox what to do.
 You never see Alex tell her what to do.
 She is always telling him what to do,” he told jurors.

+“The defence says she’s not a killer.
+She is a killer.
+Lori is the connection to the deaths.

+“What connection does Chad Daybell have to Charles Vallow?
+Lori.
+Why did we talk about Charles Vallow?
+The motive.”

-Ms Vallow is on trial charged with first-degree murder, conspiracy and grand theft over the deaths of JJ and Tylee as well as conspiracy to commit first-degree murder in the death of Tammy.
+Ms Vallow is facing life in prison on charges of first-degree murder, conspiracy and grand theft over the deaths of JJ and Tylee as well as conspiracy to commit first-degree murder in the death of Tammy.

 JJ and Tylee were last seen alive in September 2019 and for months Ms Vallow refused to reveal their whereabouts.